wjm41/ugi_gnn/README.md

+# ugi_gnn

+Using GNNs pretrained on docking scores to predict pIC50 for enrichment.

-# Constrained docking of 1.7M Ugi library from Alpha Lee
+## Constrained docking of 1.7M Ugi library from Alpha Lee

-## Manifest
+### Manifest
 * `total_ugi_library.csv` - the Ugi library (SMILES)
 * `dock-all-chunks.sh` - LSF script to dock chunks of the library
 * `dock-chunk.py` - Python script to dock single chunk